Dan802/menu-react-zustand-zod/README.md

 # React + TypeScript + Vite

-Vite
+- Vite
-React
+- React
+- TS
-Routes & Route from react-router-dom
+- Routes & Route from react-router-dom
-TS
+- useLocation from React
-Zustand - Slices Pattern
+- Zustand - Slices Pattern - To use a global state
-Zod
-useLocation from React
+- Zod to verify data and create schemas
+- theming on tailwind to create custom classes
+- headlessui/react/tailwind
-theming on tailwind: custom classes headlessui/react/tailwind suspense and lazy for performance
+- suspense and lazy for performance from React

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.